 It opened a whole new world to the young Henry Brown.
-He was exposed to the big bands of Duke Ellington, Chick Webb (who first employed Ella Fitzgerald) and Count Basie.
+He was exposed to the big bands of Duke Ellington, Chick Webb (who first employed Ella Fitzgerald), and Count Basie.
 Brown accompanied his mother to the world-famous Apollo Theatre in Harlem.
 Watching these cats lay it down blew his mind.

 When the recording of a tune called “Darrin’s Mambo” failed to do this, Epic dropped Pucho and the Cha-Cha boys.
 They didn’t make another record until 1966.
 They signed up with Prestige Label and renamed themselves Pucho and the Latin Soul Brothers.
-With the Prestige label, Pucho and the Latin Soul Brothers hit their stride and cut more than half a dozen albums.
+Pucho and the Latin Soul Brothers hit their stride with the Prestige label and cut more than half a dozen albums.

 Upon his return to New York City, Pucho was convinced by a Tokyo-based record company to reform the Latin Soul Brothers.
 He recorded his first album in 20 years, titled “Jungle Strut.”

 He is the last of the black band leaders who played and still plays Latin music with a funky groove to it.
-Gone are Eddie Bonomere, Earl Bostic and, most importantly, Dizzy Gillespie.
+Gone are Eddie Bonomere, Earl Bostic, and, most importantly, Dizzy Gillespie.
 Brown was enshrined in 2003 in the International Latin Music Hall of Fame, the second black American after Dizzy Gillespie.

 Bio draws from an article by Joe Conzo, Times-Herald Record, NY.